Noether Symmetries in $f(T,T_G)$ Cosmology: Introduction

 In this work, we explore $f(T,T_G)$ gravity through the prism of Noether symmetries \cite{Capozziello:1996bi} which is a useful tool to analyse potentially interesting models of gravity by looking for particular symmetries in the theory.
 This is a core tool in probing the landscape of potentially physical models in classes of gravitational theories as general as $f(T,T_G)$ gravity since its symmetries reduce the complexity of the model space.
 The approach takes the point-like Lagrangian together with a symmetry of the system, which are then used in tandem with Noether's theorem to reduce the system complexity so that solutions can be found for the unknown Lagrangian functional \cite{Dialektopoulos:2019mtr}.
 These symmetries are intrinsically connected with conserved quantities in the model system under investigation.
-This approach has been used in several important settings \cite{Dialektopoulos:2018qoe} such as $f(\lc{R})$ gravity \cite{Capozziello:2008ch,Paliathanasis:2011jq}, scalar-tensor theories \cite{Dimakis:2017zdu,Dimakis:2017kwx,Giacomini:2017yuk,Paliathanasis:2014rja,Capozziello:2018gms}, as well as non-local theories \cite{Bahamonde:2017sdo}.
-In TG, the method has been used to probe $f(T)$ gravity \cite{Basilakos:2013rua}, $f(T,B)$ gravity \cite{Bahamonde:2016grb}, $f(T,T_G)$ gravity \cite{Capozziello:2016eaz}, and scalar-tensor classes of TG \cite{Dialektopoulos:2021ryi,Kadam:2022lgq}.
+This approach has been used in several important settings \cite{Dialektopoulos:2018qoe,Anguelova:2018vyr} such as $f(\mathring{R})$ gravity \cite{Capozziello:2008ch,Paliathanasis:2011jq}, scalar-tensor theories \cite{Dimakis:2017zdu,Dimakis:2017kwx,Giacomini:2017yuk,Paliathanasis:2014rja,Capozziello:2018gms}, as well as non-local theories \cite{Bahamonde:2017sdo}.
+In TG, the method has been used to probe $f(T)$ gravity \cite{Basilakos:2013rua}, $f(T,B)$ gravity \cite{Bahamonde:2016grb}, $f(T,T_G)$ gravity \cite{Capozziello:2016eaz}, and scalar-tensor classes of TG \cite{Dialektopoulos:2021ryi,Kadam:2022lgq,duchaniya2023dynamical,duchaniya2023Noether}.
 In this work, we extend the approach to the Gauss-Bonnet extension of TG.
+Gauss-Bonnet extensions to TEGR have been shown to produce interesting cosmologies \cite{Kofinas:2014daa,Kofinas:2014aka,Kofinas:2014owa}, as well as in the astrophysics \cite{Bahamonde:2016kba,Bahamonde:2022chq} and gravitational wave sectors \cite{Farrugia:2018gyz}.
+Noether symmetries offer the possibility of producing specific models motivated by conservation laws within a general class of models such as $f(T,T_G)$ gravity.
+For these reasons, we study this extension of TEGR to ascertain models inspired in this way.

 We first open with a summary introduction to TG in Sec.~\ref{sec:intro_tg} where we review the basic properties leading up to $f(T,T_G)$ gravity.
 Then, in Sec.~\ref{sec:Noether symmetries} we introduce the Noether symmetry approach and its application in $f(T,T_G)$ cosmology.
 In Sec.~\ref{sec:Noe_symm_class}, the resulting equations of motion are used to solve for the arbitrary Lagrangian functional parameters using general ansatz models.
 Finally, we summarize our results in Sec.~\ref{sec:conclusion} where we describe the results in the context of the literature.